sigmie/docs.sigmie.com/src/pages/docs/indices.md

 Choosing to tokenize the incoming Query on **Word Boundaries** is the easiest and safest choice for most cases.

-It splits the example query "Timon said Hakuna-Matata" into those 8 tokens.
+It splits the example Query "Timon said Hakuna-Matata" into those 4 tokens.

 - Timon
 - said